Kamilius/weekly_menu/README.md

 Technologies used:
 * AngularJS v1.3.0
 * Bootstrap v3.3.0
-* Grunt JS Task runner
+* NPM/Grunt JS Task runner (for project build and dependencies)
 * HAML/SASS/CoffeeScript

 Curently you can plan only for current week. <br/> Week recipes history implementation in progress.